The Mean field equation on the Tate curve: Introduction

 \subsection{Outline of the paper}

-In section 2, we study the spectrum of $D$ for the case $m=1$ by using character theory and construct the Green's function and heat kernel as a finite sum, and we promote the result to the general $m$ case.
+In Section 2, we study the spectrum of $D$ for the case $m=1$ by using character theory and construct the Green's function and heat kernel as a finite sum, and we extend the result to the general $m$ case.

-In section 3, we study the mean field equation on finite quotients of the Tate curve.
-We derive a uniform positive upper bound $C_p$(depending only on $p$) for the solution and demonstrate its central symmetry, cyclic symmetry, and monotonicity.
-Furthermore, we prove that the solution is radial symmetric and dependents only on $|x|_p$, $|y|_p$ and $|x-y|_p$ when $\rho\leq C_p(1-p^{-m})$, which is similar to the property of the Green's function.
-Lastly we establish uniqueness for $\rho\leq C_p\mu_1$, where $\mu_1$ is the smallest nonzero eigenvalue of $-D$.
+In Section 3, we study the mean field equation on finite quotients of the Tate curve.
+We derive a uniform positive upper bound $M$ (depending only on $p$ and $m$) for the solution and demonstrate its central symmetry, cyclic symmetry, and monotonicity.
+Furthermore, we prove that the solution is radially symmetric and dependents only on $|x|_p$, $|y|_p$ and $|x-y|_p$ when $\rho\leq (1-p^{-m})e^{-M}$, which is similar to the property of the Green's function.
+Lastly we establish uniqueness for $\rho<\rho^*$.

-In section 4, we show that the solutions on the finite quotient converge to a solution on the Tate curve while preserving their structural properties, thereby establishing existence, and we prove that under the same condition the solution is unique.
+In Section 4, we show that the solutions on the finite quotient converge to a solution on the Tate curve while preserving their structural properties, thereby establishing existence, and we prove that under the same condition the solution is unique.

+In Section 5, we promote the results of the mean field equation to the case of elliptic curves with good reduction.